sarachitgaran/sarachitgaran.github.io/_pages/about.md

 # 💬 Talks
 <!-- Add slides -->
+-Profiling of lncRNA expression in patients with colorectal cancer by transcriptome analysis in search for suitable diagnostic marker, XXXIII Biophysics Workshop, Membranes and Membrane Proteins: New Insights and Method, Strobl, 23.-25.
+September 2024

 # 🔥 News
 - *2024.09*: &nbsp;🎉🎉 I started my position as project assistant in the group of Biophysics and Pathophysiology in department of biomedical science in Veterinary Medicine Universitry of Vienna, Vienna, Austria.